BootcampersCollective/Coders-Workshop/Coding-Challenges/checkPermutation/checkPermutation.md

 For example, inputs "dog" and "god" should return true, while "God" and "dog" should return false; "dog " and "god" should also return false.

+Attempt to solve this problem in O(n) -- linear -- time.